sithum-senanayake/online-examination-system/README.md

   - Email   : admin@gmail.com
   - Password: any password will work

-### `Note: Ensure that you have properly configured and started XAMPP before running the system.`
+### `NOTE: Ensure that you have properly configured and started XAMPP before running the system.`

 ## Instructions :